devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 We always try to make your experience of using Devtron as smooth as possible but still if you face any issues, follow the troubleshooting guide given below or join our [discord channel](https://discord.gg/jsRG5qx2gp) if you couldn't find the solution for the issue you are facing.

-### 1. How to resolve unauthorized error's, while trying to save global configurations like hostname, GitOps etc. after successful devtron installation
+#### 1. How to resolve unauthorized errors, while trying to save global configurations like hostname, GitOps etc. after successful devtron installation

 This occurs most of the time because any one or multiple jobs get failed during installation.
 To resolve this, you'll need to first check which jobs have failed.
 Follow these steps: